cmauri75/TwelveFactorApp/README.md

 1. Codebase: Git for versioning, you find code position and history.
 1->1 app and code.
 1-N code and deploy.
 2. Dependencies: are store in MANIFEST: package/docker-config, build is reproducible you find exactly what you need and versions.
 Dependencies must be separated from code
 3. Config: Separate config from code, must be stored in environment
 4. Backing services: Backend services are managed as "attached resources" I can attach or removed on demand via an URL.
-So our services are stateless, state is in another place (backend service) I can attach if needed.
+So our services are stateless, state is in another place I can attach if needed.
-5. Build, release, run:
-6. Processes:
-*
+5. Build, release, run.
+Process must be managed by reproducible tools, build is more packaging than compile.
+Docker in our case.
+6. Processes: App must be a bunch of stateless modules, state is stored in backend service.
+Less deploy complexity, I can scale fast.
+It's related to microservices:
+   1. Isolated
+   2. Domain driven
+   3. Asynchronous communication
+   4. Stateless
+7. Port binding: export service to external world via port-binding, so a service can be scaled via different multiple ports.
 * Reproduction: use of docker for infrastructure

+## Curiosity
+node_modules in dockerignore is used in order to avoid sending the dir to docker_daemon